The Basics: How Car Lease Payments Are Calculated

 If your lease is longer than your warranty coverage, you might be on the hook for maintenance and repairs, so make sure you know how the vehicle’s warranty works before leasing it.

-How Does The Kilometers Limit Affect My Payments?
+How Does The Kilometer Limit Affect My Payments?

 Leases generally limit how much you can drive the leased vehicle per year, with additional payments as penalties if you surpass it.
 This is because the amount driven affects Depreciation, so more kilometres on the odometer will cause it to be worthless.
 Since the Depreciation for the leased vehicle is set at the start to determine your payments, it will be based on a forecasted amount driven over the lease term.